A Benchmark and Evaluation of Non-Rigid Structure from Motion: The Problem

 All these approaches for addressing \nrsfm{} with a low-rank model have provided several non-linear optimization procedures, mainly using Alternating Least Squares (ALS), Lagrange Multipliers and alternating direction method of multipliers (ADMM).
 Torresani et al. first proposed to alternate between the solution of camera matrices, deformation parameters and basis shapes.
 This first initial solution was then extended by Wang et al. \cite{Wang:2008} by constraining the camera matrices to be orthonormal at each iteration, while Paladini et al. \cite{DelBue:Agapito:IJCV2011} strictly enforced the matrix manifold of the camera matrices to increase the chances to converge to the global optimum of the cost function.
-All these methods were not designed to be strictly convergent, for this reason a Bilinear Augmented Multiplier Method (BALM) \cite{DelBue:etal:PAMI2012} was introduced to be convergent while implying all the problems constraints being satisfied.
+All these methods were not designed to be strictly convergent, for this reason, a Bilinear Augmented Multiplier Method (BALM) \cite{DelBue:etal:PAMI2012} was introduced to be convergent while implying all the problems constraints being satisfied.
 Furthermore, robustness in terms of outlying data was then included to improve results in a proximal method with theoretical guarantees of convergence to a stationary point \cite{wang2015practical}.

 Despite the non-linearity of the problem, it is possible to relax the rank constraint with the trace norm and solve the problem with convex programming.
 Following this strategy, Dai et al. provided one of the first effective closed form solutions to the low-rank problem \cite{DaiIJCV2014}.
 Although their convex solution, resulting from relaxation, did not provide the best performance, a following iterative optimization scheme gave improved results.
 In this respect, Kumar et al. proposed a further improvement on their previous approach, where deformations are represented as a spatio-temporal union of subspaces rather than a single subspace~{\cite{MultiBody2017}}.
-Thus complex deformation can be represented as the union of several simple ones.
+Thus complex deformation can be represented as the union of several simple ones as already described in the previous paragraphs.
+To notice that evaluation is performed with synthetic generated data only.